Petermoz provides a ReadMe file with the project containing dependency installation instructions(see below)

 - https://gforge.inria.fr/frs/download.php/28138/libQGLViewer-2.3.9-py.tgz

-- https://gforge.inria.fr/frs/download.php/28139/PyQGLViewer-0.9.0.ziThe Second problem was not having either the libfreenect/lib or pyFluidSynth path variables setup.
+- https://gforge.inria.fr/frs/download.php/28139/PyQGLViewer-0.9.0.ziThe first problem encountered after following the instructions was that there did not appear to be a python wrapper for Fluidsynth.
+Help from shenki (a member of Hackerspace-Adelaide) directed me to pyFluidSynth, a python wrapper for FuildSynth.The Second problem was not having either the libfreenect/lib or pyFluidSynth path variables setup.
 With a little more help from shenki, and using "export LD_LIBRARY_PATH=`pwd` " from within the libfreenect/lib folder and "export PYTHONPATH=`pwd` " from within the pyFluidSynth folder.

 No comments: